marcella-costa-silva/pokedex/README.md

 # pokedex
-Build a Pokedex with Vanilla HTML, CSS, and JavaScript
+Build a Pokedex with HTML, CSS, and JavaScript